adi14041999/my_wiki/docs/math/linear_algebra/planes_in_r3.md

 $$(x - 1) + y + z = 0$$

 $$x + y + z = 1$$

+**Note:** We claim that the only way three different points can be on a common line in space is when the difference vectors from one of them to the other two lie along the same or opposite directions.
+This corresponds to those two difference vectors being scalar multiples of each other (a positive scalar when pointing in the same direction, and a negative scalar when pointing in opposite directions).

 **5. Intercept form**: $\frac{x}{a} + \frac{y}{b} + \frac{z}{c} = 1$